NSMau/swift-book-es/TSPL.docc/LanguageGuide/CollectionTypes.md

   Likewise I'm holding off writing about it until NewArray lands.
 -->

-### Creación de un Arreglo a Partir de un Literal de Arreglo
+### Creación de un arreglo a partir de un literal de arreglo

 You can also initialize an array with an *array literal*, which is a shorthand way to write one or more values as an array collection.